-Note: If you believe you are entitled to graduate and do not hear from Ara please contact the Faculty Administrator or Academic Records.
+Note: If you believe you are entitled to graduate and do not hear from Ara please contact the Faculty Administrator (nzbs@ara.ac.nz) or Academic Records (academic.records@ara.ac.nz).

-For all information on graduation, including dates, please see [Graduation](#).
+For all graduation information, including dates, please see [Graduation](#) .